When you write a story where characters suffer, your story will be stronger and more intense.

 An entertaining story isn’t entertaining for your character, it’s not about them having fun, it’s entertaining for your audience.
 For your audience to be entertained, your Protagonist needs to be busy.

 If your Protagonist isn’t doing very much, your story will be boring.
 Why ride along with a character who’s just ambling about, observing things, but being passive and dull?
 Your audience is there for a journey, so make that journey exciting.
+Watching characters suffer might not sound entertaining, but watching people overcome obstacles is.
+Watching characters fight for what they want keeps your story entertaining.

-Even Light Stories Need Suffering
+Even Light Stories Have Characters Suffer

 Even stories which are ostensibly light and fun by nature need the Protagonist to suffer.
 The musical Grease is one of the most feel-good musicals of all time, and watched for the fun and light nature.
 But Sandy and Danny suffer the whole way through.